 - Unique capabilities: Innovatech Labs can use several different FTIR sampling techniques, which is determined by the type of sample.
 For example, thin organic films on a reflective surface (e.g. gold) can be analyzed using the reflectance mode of the microscope.
 As another example, the outer 1-10 microns of a material can be analyzed using attenuated total reflectance (ATR) spectroscopy.

 - Timing: The typical analysis time is ½ hour per sample, but preparation times for quantification may take longer.
-Standard turnaround time for results if five business days; expedited turnaround time is just 24-48 hours.
+Standard turnaround time for results is ten business days; expedited turnaround time is just 24-48 hours.

-Contact Innovatech Labs for More Information on FTIR Testing Services
+Contact Innovatech Labs for More Information on FTIR Analysis Services

 Learn More About FTIR